thrishaboreda/Coivid-19-Dashboard/README.md

 **Duration**: 4 Weeks
 **Mentor**: Neela Santosh

 Welcome to **COVID-19 India Tracker**, a Power BI dashboard created during my internship at Codtech IT Solutions.
-This project presents key metrics and state-wise trends related to the COVID-19 pandemic in India through clear and interactive visuals.
+This dashboard provides a state-wise breakdown of India’s COVID-19 data with key metrics and interactive visuals to explore trends in real-time.

 ---